 - After Carly left for Italy and Freddie stays in Seattle, Sam & Cat has Sam, Cat and Dice.

 - That's So Raven: Raven, Chelsea and Eddie.
 Only once (for each girl) was there ever so much as a Ship Tease; in one of said instances, Raven points out the Unfortunate Implications of what would happen.

 - True Jackson, VP: True, Lulu and Ryan.

-- If you choose the female in Pokémon Black and White, you have female player, Bianca and Cheren.
+- If you choose the female character in Pokémon Black and White, you have Hilda, Bianca and Cheren.